Mahindra Mine Protected Vehicle: Design

+Operational history

 In August 2011, the first production series vehicles were delivered to Jharkhand Police.

 In October 2011, the CRPF reported that it had reduced the use of MPVs in operations against Naxalites, since some of the improvised explosive devices were of up to 80 kg, far above the 21 kg limit that the vehicles were designed to withstand due to IEDs and not against anti-tank mines.
 They were only used in limited roles, such as evacuating casualties.